 There are twelve framed prints in Steed's living room, showing drawings from P.H.
 Smitherman's books about the uniforms of the British army from the 18th and 19th century.

 Unidentified drawings of parks or squares in London (?) and two paintings with whaling ships

 Sometimes the prints can be seen in the kitchen, sometimes at the wall with the storage room.

 The one below on the right snapshot is an engraving from Ambroise Louis Garneray for Herman Melville's Moby Dick and I guess the upper one is also a painting of Garneray.

 by P. H. Smitherman

-The tuba was in Steed's possesion since series 3 episode Dressed to Kill.
-Two different tubas can be seen in his fourth flat, the left one got destroyed by a bomb in Something Nasty in the Nursery.
-Since series 6 Steed had plastic flowers in his tuba, one time the tuba is empty (Stay Tuned) and it had a leak in Get-A Way!
+The tuba was in Steed's possession since series 3 episode Dressed to Kill.
+Two different tubas can be seen in his fourth flat; the left one got destroyed by a bomb in Something Nasty in the Nursery.
+Since series 6 Steed had plastic flowers in his tuba, one time the tuba is empty (Stay Tuned) and it leaked in Get-A Way!

 The drummer can also be seen on the mantlepiece in Steed's flat at 4 Queen Anne's Court.

 Steed uses two different chairs.